srosanba/sas-statrep/README.md

 LaTeX, which is pronounced `Lah-tech` or `Lay-tech`, is a document preparation system for [high-quality typesetting](https://en.wikipedia.org/wiki/LaTeX#Example).
 It is most often used for medium-to-large technical or scientific documents but it can be used for almost any form of publishing.
 For instance, I've recently used it to write a SESUG paper.

 1. Install [MikTeX](https://miktex.org/download) (~5 minutes)
+   1. This is a large file.
+The download will take longer than the install.
    1. This is the basic LaTeX software for Windows.
    1. During the install, change the following.
       1. Preferred paper = **Letter**
       1. Install missing packages on-the-fly = **Yes**
+         1. This allows the software to automatically search for updates and install them without prompting you for permission.
+This is a good thing.
 1. Install [TexMaker](http://www.xm1math.net/texmaker/download.html) (~5 minutes)
    1. This is an editor that makes it easier to edit LaTeX documents.
 1. Watch [LaTeX Tutorial 1](https://www.youtube.com/watch?v=SoDv0qhyysQ) (~15 minutes).